SAILResearch/replication-23-yihao-helm-charts/README.md

 The data explorer folder scripts can be used to reconstruct the sqlite database since core data is available in a pickled form.

 The constructed database should be named `cve2023.sqlite` and placed in the cve folder.

+## Get started

+To run and reproduce the paper metrics, first we need to download the cve2023.sqlite original data from the cloud provider.

+1. Run poetry install to install the required dependencies.
+2. Run correspoding python script in the RQ1 and RQ2 folder to reproduce the metrics in the paper.

+Note: some scripts may need manual adjustments to uncomment some operations (i.e., alternative aggregations and persistence to database).